-20. In accordance with Paragraph 4(3)(c) of Schedule 3, the beneficial owner shall be identified and reasonable measures shall be taken to verify such identity using identification data and such measures shall include, in the case of a customer which is a legal person or legal arrangement, measures to understand the ownership and control structure of the customer.
+20. In accordance with Paragraph 4(3)(c) of Schedule 3, the beneficial owner shall be identified and reasonable measures shall be taken to verify such identity using identification data and such measures shall include, in the case of a customer which is a legal person or legal arrangement, measures to understand the nature of the customer's business and its ownership and control structure.

 - 21. Paragraph 22 of Schedule 3 sets out the definition of beneficial owner.
 It should be noted that the definition varies based upon the type of legal person or legal arrangement involved in a business relationship or occasional transaction.
 Further detail can be found in Chapter 7 of this Handbook. - 22.
-For the purposes of Paragraph 4(3)(c) of Schedule 3, 'reasonable measures' should be read as referring to the taking of measures, which are commensurate with the ML, TF and PF risks which have been identified within the business relationship or occasional transaction, to understand the ownership and control structure of the customer and to verify that the beneficial owner of the customer is who he or she is claimed to be. - 23.
-Where the business relationship or occasional transaction is a high risk relationship, the measures to understand the ownership and control structure of the customer will be greater than for low or standard risk relationships and may require the firm to ask more questions of the customer and require additional information about the customer's beneficial ownership.
+For the purposes of Paragraph 4(3)(c) of Schedule 3, 'reasonable measures' should be read as referring to the taking of measures, which are commensurate with the ML, TF and PF risks which have been identified within the business relationship or occasional transaction, to understand the nature of the customer's business and its ownership and control structure and to verify that the beneficial owner of the customer is who he or she is claimed to be. - 23.
+Where the business relationship or occasional transaction is a high risk relationship, the measures to understand the nature of the customer's business and its ownership and control structure will be greater than for low or standard risk relationships and may require the firm to ask more questions of the customer and require additional information about the customer's business and its beneficial ownership.
 Similarly the extent of the measures considered to be reasonable to verify the identity of the beneficial owner will be greater for high risk relationships and may require the firm to undertake more rigorous checks on the beneficial owner or obtain more robust forms of identification data to satisfy the firm that it has accurately verified the beneficial owner's identity.